 Book by Mar 31, 2021

 Big White ski resort's popularity has increased exponentially over the past decade or so.
 As a result, so has development of resort facilities and lodging options.
-Scout first visited Big White more than 15 years ago (and most recently in 2018) and the changes since then are amazing.
+Scout first visited Big White more than 15 years ago (and several times since) and the changes since then are amazing.
 We would estimate there’s been more condo development in Big White than any ski resort in North America, but this means endless options for families of every shape and size, and to suit every budget.

 There are plenty of reasons why Big White is so popular.
 Sure, it can’t stake the claim to being the biggest ski area in Canada.
 Nor can it boast the most snow (even though its motto is “It’s the snow”).
 But Big White is about the whole package – it takes all the singular elements that other resorts claim, and does all of them really well, yet still maintains the charm and friendliness of a small resort.
 (There are some statistics that Big White can rightfully claim – including the biggest night-skiing area in Western Canada (38 acres/15ha), the highest resort village and highest ice-skating rink in Canada.)

 It’s the proliferation of convenient condo-style accommodation as well as endless amounts of beginner and intermediate slopes that make Big White an excellent choice for families.
 Plus, a family of mixed abilities will be able to ski together – there is a green run from every lift in the resort.
 There are excellent facilities, including a world-class ski school, dedicated beginners area, large supermarket, and plenty of dining options to suit even the most fussy eater.
 And it’s easy to get around – there’s no need for a car and mostly you’ll never need to use a shuttle bus to get around the resort.
-If your kids are in ski school, they’ll even come to your condo to pick them up!
+If your kids are in ski school, they’ll even come to your condo to pick them up (for an extra charge of course).

 Big White has an extensive amount of terrain (7355acres/3052ha) that has something for all abilities.
 There are 12 lifts – with five of these being express lifts and one gondola that connects the Happy Valley beginners area with the main village.
 In addition, there are two magic carpets and two tubing lifts.
 A total of 18 per cent of the terrain is for beginners, 54 per cent is intermediate, 22 per cent is advanced and 6 per cent expert.
 A good deal of the terrain is groomed, but there’s also a huge amount that’s gladed.